rocky-linux/documentation/docs/guides/contribute/navigation.md

 `ln -s /home/username/documentation/docs docs`

-Again, if you desire, you can modify the local copy of the `mkdocs.yml` file to set the path.
-If using this method, you would modify this line to point to your `documentation/docs` folder:
+Again, you can change the local copy of the `mkdocs.yml` file to set the path.
+If using this method, you will change this line to point to your `documentation/docs` folder:

 ```text
 docs_dir: 'docs/docs'